Wills & Trusts

 Sandoval Legacy Group has successfully represented persons challenging the validity of a Will due to the testator lacking the required understanding to execute a valid Will.
 We have also succeeded in invalidating Wills where the testator was subject to undue influence by a person in a position of trust or authority.
 Additionally, we have also prevailed in cases where we represented executors defending a Will against accusations that the testator lacked mental capacity or that he or she was subject to undue influence.
 Executors in this position generally may use the income and assets of the estate to defend the validity of the Will (although caution should be exercised if the executor is the person being accused of unduly influencing the testator).

-Southern California Will Contest Attorney: Do You Need to Contest a Will?
+Southern California Will Attorney: Do You Need to Contest a Will?

 A Will contest is the formal challenge to the validity of a will based on the contention that it does not reflect the testator’s (the person who allegedly made the will) actual intent.
-Let our Southern California expert estate planning attorneys help you through the process.
+It is a serious accusation that could cast doubt on the entire validity of a will if the evidence exists.
+If you require representation in this matter, our team of will lawyers is there to help.
+Let our Southern California expert estate planning attorneys navigate you through the process.

-To speak with one of our highly skilled wills and trusts attorneys in Southern California, contact us today.
+Contact us today to speak with one of our highly skilled wills and trusts attorneys in Southern California.

 Wills & Trusts